rgorby/MAGE/docs/source/userGuide/rcm/wmutils.rst

    python genRCM.py --noWaveModel

-To add the electron lifetime to an existing rcmconfig.h5 file, run kaiju/scripts/preproc/genRCM.py with 'addWM' option on and enter input file name.
+To add the electron lifetime to an existing rcmconfig.h5 file, run kaiju/scripts/preproc/genRCM.py with 'addWM' option on and enter input file name

 .. code-block:: python